rfennell/AzurePipelines/Extensions/XplatGenerateReleaseNotes/readme.md

 # Summary
 Generates a release notes markdown file using the same API calls as the Azure DevOps Pipeline Release UI
 * Can be used on any type of release agents (Windows, Mac or linux)
-* Can be used in VSTS or TFS 2018 releases (TFS 2018 required as older versions are missing the required API)
+* Can be used in Azure Devops Server and Service (***Note** TFS 2018 required as older V1 version are missing the required API, this is not in the marketplace, but can be downloaded from [here](https://github.com/rfennell/AzurePipelines/releases/tag/XPlat-2.6.9))
-* Uses same logic as VSTS Release UI to work out the work items and commits/changesets associated with the release
+* Uses same logic as AZure DevOps Release UI to work out the work items and commits/changesets associated with the release
-* **IMPORTANT** - Both V1 and V2 of this task are shipped in the same extension, this is because
+* **IMPORTANT** - There have been two major versions of this extension, this is because
-   * V1 is required if using TFS 2018 as this only has older APIs
+   * V1 which used the preview APIs and is required if using TFS 2018 as this only has older APIs - is not longer shipped in extension
-   * V2 is a complete rewrite by [@gregpakes](https://github.com/gregpakes) with minor but breaking changes in the template format and that oAuth needs enabling on the build agent running the tasks .
+   * V2 is a complete rewrite by [@gregpakes](https://github.com/gregpakes) using the SDK, with minor but breaking changes in the template format and that oAuth needs enabling on the agent running the tasks .
 * Since the V2 re-write, support has been added for tag filtering in the work items listed in a report.
 A report can have many WILOOPs with different filters.
 For a WI to appear in such a loop all tags must be matched.

 # Usage
 As with my original [PowerShell based Release Notes task](https://github.com/rfennell/vNextBuild/wiki/GenerateReleaseNotes--Tasks), this task generates a release notes file based on a template passed into the tool.
 For this version of the task the data source for the generated Release Notes is the VSTS REST API's comparison calls that are also used by the VSTS UI to show the associated Work items and commit/changesets between two releases.
 Hence this task should generate the same list of items as the VSTS UI.

-**Note:** That this comparison is only done against the primary build artifact linked to the Release
+**Note:** That this comparison is only done against the primary build artifact linked to the Release, and this task can only be run inside a build

-If the template file is markdown the output report being something like the following:
+If the template file is markdown (other formats are possible) the output report being something like the following:

 ```
 # Release notes